About Forse House

 It is set within 24 acres of landscaped grounds, which include lawns, walled garden, woodland and the picturesque stream which cascades its way alongside the drive down to the Gatehouse on the main road.

 As well as the house itself, the area around Forse is steeped in history going as far back as prehistoric settlers over 3,000 years ago.
 Substantial evidence of this time still remains in the large numbers of Brochs, Cairns and standing stones that are scattered across the surrounding Landscape.

 Forse House is located close to the north coast of Scotland within the county of Caithness on the A99 for Wick, just 1 mile north of the Latheron Junction.

 About Forse of Nature

 We are a family-run business, who have an underlying ethos of working with nature and the environment to offer a variety of tourism related facilities.
-Our vision is to create a bespoke flexible destination that will enhance and utilise the setting and character of the Historic Forse house.
+We are gradually renovating and restoring Forse House to create a bespoke destination enhancing and utilising the fabulous house and setting.

 The principals behind our approach are “keeping it simple, sustainable and affordable”.

 The Guest House and Cafe features upcycled and re-styled furniture, incorporating a Georgian style with eco-friendly and sustainable pieces.